pyraven/Day7-25DaysofServerless/README.md

+# Challenge:
+Build an application (e.g. a cloud function with a single endpoint) that takes text as an input and returns an image found on unsplash or another image platform.

 Solution to Day 7 of the #25DaysOfServerless.
 This solution uses GCP Cloud Run.
 Build the image in the cloud shell using the files from this repo
 ```